-Your MMR, or Matchmaking Rank, is a hidden score that determines which rank you are in whilst also acting as a way to place you against opponents with roughly similar skill levels to yourself.
+Rocket League MMR stands for Matchmaking Rank and is a hidden score that determines what rank you are in and acts as a way to place you against opponents with roughly similar skill levels for balance.

 It can all be a bit confusing, but there’s a good resource for those interested in MMR, where you can also see your own score, or ‘skill rating.’
 It gives you a breakdown of what score you need to achieve to get into the next rank and shows global skill rating leaderboards.

 The amount of MMR you earn for each win or lose for each defeat is determined by the MMR of your opponent.
-For example, if you face an opponent who is higher ranked than you, you will gain more MMR points for a victory but lose fewer if you are beaten by a player with the same ranking as you.
+For example, if you face an opponent who is higher ranked than you, you will gain more MMR points for a victory than you would have beating someone of the same rank or lower ranked than you.

-Goals, assists and Most Valued Player awards don’t affect the amount of MMR you gain.
+Goals, assists, and Most Valued Player awards don’t affect the amount of MMR you gain, despite contrary belief.

-Each rank and each of the four divisions within each rank has a specific MMR threshold, so once your MMR value exceeds the maximum value of that threshold, you are promoted to the division above.
+Each rank has a specific MMR threshold, so once your MMR value exceeds the maximum value of that threshold, you are promoted to the division above.
 The actual values of the thresholds are subject to change and can shift depending on how many players are in certain ranks in order to keep things balanced and not have too many players up in the higher rankings.

 Rocket League ranks distribution

-With less than 0.5% of ranked players ever reaching Grand Champion in any of the main game modes, you can see just how difficult it is to be the very best at competitive Rocket League.
+With only less than 2% of ranked players ever reaching Grand Champion rank or higher in any of the main game modes, you can see just how difficult it is to be the very best at competitive Rocket League.

-There are eight competitive playlists to choose from in Rocket League.
-The main four (Standard, Doubles, Solo Duel and Solo Standard) are the most popular and serious playlists for competitive, whilst the others were added as extra modes, and added to the ranked playlist recently.
+There are seven ranked playlists to choose from in Rocket League.
+The main three (Standard, Doubles, and Duel) are the most popular and serious playlists for competitive players.